-SQL Server 2017 Developer Edition is a fully featured version of SQL Server software-including all the features and capabilities of Enterprise Edition-licensed for development, test and demonstration purposes only.
-SQL Server Developer Edition may not be used in a production environment or with commercial data.
+SQL Server 2019 Developer Edition is a fully featured version of SQL Server software-including all the features and capabilities of Enterprise Edition-licensed for development, test and demonstration purposes only.
+SQL Server Developer Edition may not be used in a production environment.
 Any test data that was used for design, development or test purposes must be removed prior to deploying the software for production use.